By Charles A. Eastman (Ohiyesa)

 “When I was a boy, I loved to fight,” he continued.
-“In all our boyish games I had the name of being hard to handle, and I took much pride in the fact.
+“In all our boyish games, I had the name of being hard to handle, and I took much pride in the fact.

 “I was about ten years old when we encountered a band of Cheyenne.
-They were on friendly terms with us, but we boys always indulged in sham fights on such occasions, and this time I got in an honest fight with a Cheyenne boy older than I. I got the best of the boy, but he hit me hard in the face several times, and my face was all spattered with blood and streaked where the paint had been washed away.
+They were on friendly terms with us, but we boys always indulged in sham fights on such occasions, and this time I got in an honest fight with a Cheyenne boy older than I. I got the best of the boy, but he struck me in the face several times, and my face was all spattered with blood and streaked where the paint had been washed away.
 The Sioux boys whooped and yelled:

 “‘His enemy is down, and his face is spattered as if with rain!
 Rain-in-the-Face!
 His name shall be Rain-in-the-Face!’

 “Afterwards, when I was a young man, we went on a warpath against the Gros Ventre.
 We stole some of their horses but were overtaken and had to abandon them and fight for our lives.
 I had wished my face to represent the sun when partly covered with darkness, so I painted it half black, half red.
 We fought all day in the rain, and my face was partly washed and streaked with red and black: so again, I was christened Rain-in-the-Face.
 We considered it an honorable name.

 “I had been on many warpaths but was not especially successful until the Sioux began to fight with the white man.
 One of the most daring attacks we ever made was at Fort Totten, North Dakota, in the summer of 1866.